python/devguide/experts.rst

 by non-committers to find responsible parties, and by committers who do not feel qualified to make a decision in a particular context.

-See also :PEP:`291` and :PEP:`360` for information about certain modules with special rules.

 Stdlib
 ------